accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 - The totality of what is expressed orally.
 - All descriptive information necessary for an equivalent understanding of the action.

-This textual information must be presented in the chronological order of its appearance in the temporal media.
+This textual information must be presented in the chronological order of its appearance in the time-based media.

 #### Time-based media (sound, video and synchronized type)

 - Temporal audio-only media: sound content (wave, MP3…).
 - Time-based media only video: images or photos in motion or in sequence.
-- Synchronized temporal media: audio or video stream synchronized with another format to present information and/or including interactive temporal components.
+- Synchronized time-based media: audio or video stream synchronized with another format to present information and/or including interactive temporal components.
 Time-based media can be viewed in 2 different ways:
 - downloadable file viewable with external software;
 - content embedded in the software and viewable from the interface.